KSDunne/yoga_flip/README.md

 ### Typography

+Google Fonts were used to import Poppins and Oxygen fonts into styles.css.
+A sans-serif generic font was chosen as a back-up.
+These were chosen as they are easy to read and sans-serif fonts are common in modern website design.

 ### Color

 Since the theme for this game is energising Vinyasa yoga I chose bright colors that give the user an energetic feeling.
 I also kept accessibility in mind when choosing colors and I used a color blind friendly palette for inspiration.
 Colors were adapted from palettes generated using [Venngage's accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).